-Mr. Victor H. Mendelson has been President of HEICO Aviation Products Corp. ("HEICO Aviation"), a wholly-owned subsidiary of HEICO, since September 1996, a Vice President of HEICO since January 1996, and General Counsel of the Company since 1993.
-He served as Executive Vice President of MediTek Health Corporation from 1994 until its sale by HEICO, and its Chief Operating Officer from 1995 until its sale.
-He was HEICO's Associate General Counsel from 1992 until 1993.
-From 1990 until 1992, he worked on a consulting basis with HEICO developing and analyzing various strategic opportunities.
-Mr. Mendelson is a co-founder and, since 1987, has been President of Mendelson International Corporation (a private investment company which is a shareholder of HEICO) (see "Voting Securities of Principal Shareholders and Management," above).
-He is a Trustee of St. Thomas University of Miami, Florida.
-He received his JD degree from the University of Miami and his AB degree from Columbia College.
+VICTOR H. MENDELSON has served as Vice President of the Company since 1996, as President of HEICO Aviation Products Corp. since September 1996 and as General Counsel of the Company since 1993.
+He served as Executive Vice President of MediTek Health Corporation from 1994 and its Chief Operating Officer from 1995 until its sale in July 1996.
+He was the Company's Associate General Counsel from 1992 until 1993.
+From 1990 until 1992, he worked on a consulting basis with the Company developing and analyzing various strategic opportunities.
+Mr. Mendelson is a co-founder and, since 1987, has been President, of MIC (a private investment company which is a shareholder of HEICO).
+Mr. Mendelson received his AB degree from Columbia College and his JD from The University of Miami School of Law.
+He is a Trustee of St. Thomas University, Miami, Florida.
+Victor Mendelson is the son of Laurans Mendelson and the brother of Eric Mendelson.